Here is the order of pages your master’s thesis must include. Optional pages are listed as such.

 [Third reader's signature]

-If you are submitting electronically, the acceptance page cannot contain signatures.
+Within the electronic submission, the acceptance page cannot contain signatures.
 Signatures should only be on the loose copy submitted to the University Graduate School.

 Copyright Page – Optional